 Quick funding - Businesses will typically get the money from inventory loans within a few business days.

 Lenient requirements - Newer businesses and those without excellent credit can still qualify for inventory financing.
 The application process is easy, especially if inventory records are organized.
-Business owners also don’t have to rely on their business or personal credit ratings or history because the loans are secured by the inventory.
+Business owners also don’t have to rely on their business, personal credit ratings or history because the loans are secured by the inventory.

 Inventory can be used as collateral - Lenders will typically not require other business or personal assets as collateral, making it less risky for the business owner.
 Keep in mind, that if you are unable to make the payments, the lender can seize the inventory you haven’t sold to pay back the remaining balance you owe on the loan.

-Added fees - Inventory financing can come with additional fees, like appraisal fees, origination fees, and prepayment penalties.
+Added fees Inventory financing can come with additional fees, like appraisal fees, origination fees, and prepayment penalties.

 Inventory financing is a great way to secure financing, especially if you are a new small business.
 It’s also a great option for businesses in the retail, wholesale, and manufacturing industries.